 NCURA offers members a range of meetings and events, including the national Annual Meeting in Washington DC, regional meetings and workshops that support professional development and relationship-building.

-Webinar ‘Navigating Challenges in Research Administration in Low- and Middle-Income Countries.
+Region VIII Webinar ‘Navigating Challenges in Research Administration in Low- and Middle-Income Countries

 Date: 5 June 2025, Time: 1-3 pm (EEST)